ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

 # Simple Projection Export Tool

-This utility creates a standardised set of projections and visualisations for each Imaris `.ims` file in a folder.
+This utility creates a standardized set of projections and visualizations for each Imaris `.ims` file in a folder.
 It lives in its own subdirectory (`simple_projection_tool/`) so it can evolve independently while still relying on the shared `imaris_tools` package in this repository (exposed here via a symlink).

 ---